wraithgar/caber/README.md

 to figure out a name and date for the workout.
 Date will be a [moment](http://momentjs.com/) object.

+By default weights are in lb but you can pass 'kg' as a second parameter to `parse` to default to kg.

 ```javascript
 var caber = require('caber');